Kuhilas/time_management_software/README.md

 This was a practice groupwork created by Kuhilas(Tuukka T.) and Liulma for Skillio Data Engineer Intense training.

-This program uses 2 azure virtual machines and reads a local PostgreSQL database.
+This program uses 2 azure virtual machines and reads a local PostgreSQL database using API:s .

-Futher description pending
+Full description pending